YottaDB/YDBDoc/ProgrammersGuide/isv.rst

 $ZTDATA
 +++++++++++

-Within trigger context, $ZTDATA returns $DATA(@$REFERENCE)#2 for a SET or $DATA(@$REFERENCE) for a KILL, ZKILL or ZWITHDRAW prior to the explicit update.
+Within trigger context, $ZTDATA returns $DATA(@$REFERENCE)#2 for a SET, or $DATA(@$REFERENCE) for a KILL, ZKILL or ZWITHDRAW, at the time of trigger invocation, prior to the explicit update.
 This provides a fast path alternative, avoiding the need for indirection in trigger code, to help trigger code determine the characteristics of the triggering node prior to the triggering update.
 For a SET, it shows whether the node did or did not hold data - whether a SET is modifying the contents of an existing node or creating data at a new node.
 For a KILL it shows whether the node had descendants and whether it had data.

 .. _ztdelim-isv: